Tomato Soup Recipe

 The key to a great tomato soup is the quality of the canned tomatoes one buys.
 I recommend using San Marzano Cento canned tomatoes, as these have a balanced flavor with little to no metallic off flavors.
 Though the cooking time may be long, the longer time ensures the flavors come together beautifully in harmony, and that the consistency of the soup is perfect.

-As well, a trick to offset any potential metallic or acidic taste that may come from lower quality tomatoes is adding ¼ teaspoon of baking soda after gently simmering the soup for 1.5 hours.
+Also, the trick to offset any potential metallic or acidic taste that may come from lower quality tomatoes is adding ¼ teaspoon of baking soda after gently simmering the soup for 1.5 hours.
 Taste the soup, and if it seems too metallic, add the baking soda and stir to fully incorporate.

 If a creamier soup is desired, feel free to add the coconut cream after blending the soup.
 Regular cream is okay as well; coconut cream makes this soup dairy free and adds some sweet notes that round the soup well.